 What should I do to prepare for the power cut?

 You should make alternative arrangements for your electricity supply while programmed work on the electricity network takes place.
-Read our tips on how to prepare for your electricity to go off for planned work.

 How can I avoid interruptions to my power supply?

 If you feel you cannot do without electricity during daytime working hours you may wish to invest in a generator.
 Businesses should include planned and unplanned interruptions of electricity supplies in their business risk contingency plans.
 Should you decide to use a generator, for safety reasons it is essential that it is connected by an NICEIC approved electrician.